 Q. How do I join Good Dog Agility?

 A. Contact our secretary (firstname.lastname@example.org) and show an interest in joining the club.
 She will provide you with information and send you an application for membership or you may download the membership application.
 The annual membership fee is $16 ($8 if joining in the Spring).
 Annual membership runs from September 1st to August 31st.

 Q. Does my dog need to be obedience trained before I come to class?

 A. While obedience training does help, it is not a prerequisite for Good Dog Agility classes.
 Your dog should be able to cope in a large dog/handler setting without it causing undo stress/distraction.
 Please know a highly reactive dog could experience more stress in a class situation such as this which could cause a setback in your socilization training.
-Continue to work on recalls and basic obedience such as sits and downs.
+Continue to work on recalls and basic obedience such as sits and downs at home.
 Recalls are especially important.
-Our classes are held in fenced-in areas, but our picnics, fun runs and shows are usually held in unfenced areas.
+Our classes are held in fenced-in areas, but our demos and shows are usually held in unfenced areas.

 Q. Can I have my dog in obedience and agility classes at the same time?